-StoryBase.com gives you access to a gigantic keyword database, with more than 5 billion keywords in Danish, English, German and Swedish—and over 100 million questions, as well as wide-ranging demographic data.
+StoryBase.com gives you access to a gigantic keyword database, with more than 5 billion keywords for USA, UK, Denmark, Sweden, Germany, Norway, France, Netherlands, Spain, Italy and Brazil—and over 100 million questions, as well as wide-ranging demographic data.

 This guide is designed to lead you through all the basic functions of the tool.

 The first thing you’ll see when you log in to StoryBase is the search area.
-Click on the flag to choose between the target areas of Denmark, the US, or the UK:
+Click on the flag to choose between the target areas:

-In the menu on the left, you’ll find the sections Overview, Questions, Phrases, Related, and Audience.
-Let’s go through them one by one, starting with Questions:
+In the menu on the left, you’ll find the sections Overview, Phrases, Questions, Related, and Demographics.
+Let’s go through them one by one, starting with Phrases: